-Umbrella company, PAYE or limited company: which is best for contractors?
+Umbrella company, PAYE vs limited company: which is better for contractors?

-Read on to discover what each of these options are and what they mean for you.
+Read on to learn what each of these options are and the differences between them.

 The options and who they are suitable for